-Applications are accepted from registered not-for-profit First Nations arts or culture organizations in good standing, active, unincorporated Indigenous arts collectives, and First Nations based in B.C.
+Applications are accepted from First Nations, registered not-for-profit First Nations arts and culture organizations and Indigenous arts collectives in B.C.
 For organizations, collectives and societies to apply, at least 51% of directors must be Indigenous.
 Please see the guidelines below for more details.

 Tools and Resources